-The Corporation's efficiency ratio is defined as operating expenses divided by net revenue.
-(More specifically it is defined as non interest expense expressed as a percentage of the sum of tax equivalent net interest income and non interest income, excluding security gains and amortization expense).
+The Corporation's efficiency ratio is defined as non-interest expense expressed as a percentage of the sum of tax equivalent net interest income and noninterest income, excluding security gains and amortization expense.
 The consolidated efficiency ratio for the three months ended March 31, 2001 was 56.6% as compared to 55.5% for the prior year period.

 Income taxes for the three months ended March 31, 2001 increased to \$2,334,000 as compared to \$1,959,000 for the comparable period in 2000.
-The increase is due primarily to the higher level of pre-tax income.
+The increase was due primarily to the higher level of pre-tax income.
 As a percent of income before taxes, the provision for income taxes increased to 36.3% for the three months ended March 31, 2001 from 35.2% for the same period in 2000.